mrn-gcm/nv-diamond-mcu/README.md

+[![DOI](https://zenodo.org/badge/458715954.svg)](https://zenodo.org/badge/latestdoi/458715954)

 # Microcontroller-based setup to measure NV centers in diamond

-[![DOI](https://zenodo.org/badge/458715954.svg)](https://zenodo.org/badge/latestdoi/458715954)

-# Introduction
 This repository provides the code to operate a microntroller-based portable setup to analyze nitrogen-vacancy (NV) centers in diamond.
 The electron spin state of NV centers is initialized by optical pulses from a laser diode and manipulated by microwave (MW) pulses.
 The photoluminescence from NV centers is detected by a photodiode, converted in voltage which is read by the ADC of the microcontroller.
 The microcontroller generates the TTL pulses to create laser and microwave pulses.

 By Giacomo Mariani